CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 # Setup

 To setup GAMABrix copy the file `GAMABrix.gaml` into your model directory and import it into your model.
-Right after declaring your model, import the necessary species and functions by running:
+You can download `GAMABrix.gaml` from [here](https://github.com/CityScope/CS_Simulation_GAMA/blob/master/CS_CityScope_GAMA/models/cityIO/models/GAMABrix.gaml) Right after declaring your model, import the necessary species and functions by running:
 ```
 import "GAMABrix.gaml"
 ```